LaunchSchoolKalisz/Launch_School_RB130/study_guide/blocks.md

 - Can be assigned to a variable and passed around
 - Initialized with `Kernel#lambda`, which is equivalent to `Proc.new`, except that the resulting `Proc` objects check the number of parameters passed when called
 - Has strict arity, must be passed the correct number of expected arguments.
+- When `return` is explicitly stated, the control is returned to the calling method

 ```ruby
 my_lambda = lambda { |thing| puts "This is a #{thing}." }